 Everything is supreme consciousness and nothing exists that is not supreme Consciousness.

 Each person is seen as equally divine in every aspect – body, mind, and spirit.
 Each of us is considered essentially good, accepting through this sentence all differences and deviations we can have, and accepting the world and ourselves as we are, and then responding with love.

 We simply open our heart with love to the present moment without pushing.

-The founder of Anusara Yoga, John Friend, began practicing Yoga at the age of thirteen.
-From a very young age, he began visiting India and spending time with different Yoga teachers.
+Founder of Anusara Yoga, John Friend began practicing yoga at the age of thirteen.
+From a very young age, he began visiting India and spending time with different yoga teachers.

 He studied with B.K.S.
 Iyengar and Gurumayi Chidvilasananda, who became his meditation teacher and introduced him to the practice of Siddha Yoga.

-He also studied anatomy, kinesiology, and physiology, and earned national certification for therapeutic massage and bodywork in 1994.
+He also incursed in anatomy, kinesiology and physiology, and earned national certification for therapeutic massage and bodywork in 1994.

-Since 1991, John Friend has taught workshops on Anusara Yoga nationally and worldwide.
+Since 1991, he John Friend has taught workshops on Anusara Yoga nationally and worldwide.

 The principal intention of practicing Anusara Yoga is to align with the flow of Grace, to awaken to the truth that our essential nature is a part of this divine flow, and to lovingly and joyfully serve this flow.